Mazda Capella

-The Mazda Capella, also known as the 626 in Europe, North America and Southeast Asia, is a mid-size car that was manufactured by Mazda from 1970 until 2002.
-Sold in the Japanese domestic market under the Capella name, the vehicle was also commonly known in other major markets as the Mazda 626.
+The Mazda Capella, also known as the Mazda 626 in Europe, North America and Southeast Asia, is a mid-size car that was manufactured by Mazda from 1970 until 2002.
 Ford, Mazda's partner at the time, also used the Capella platform to create the Ford Telstar and Ford Probe.
 4,345,279 of the 626 and Telstar models were sold worldwide.

 Designed to compete against Japanese mid-size stalwarts such as the Honda Accord, Toyota Corona, and Nissan Bluebird, the Capella was succeeded by the Mazda6 (Atenza) in 2002.

 The car was named after Capella, the brightest star in the constellation Auriga, the sixth-brightest in the night sky and the third-brightest in the northern celestial hemisphere, after Arcturus and Vega.

 First generation (1970–1978)

 The first Capella was introduced in May 1970 and lasted until 1978, and was introduced as an intermediate alternative to the smaller Mazda Familia and the larger Mazda Luce.
 It was powered by four-cylinder SOHC valve engines displacing either 1.5 or 1.6 litres.
 Output is 92 or 100 PS, respectively; and 144 Nm of torque for the larger displacement version.
 The first models all had rectangular headlights, while the rotary-engined models received round twin headlamps beginning in October 1971.
 From 1972 all models received the double headlamps.
 The taillight design was changed repeatedly over the production run.
 This generation was sold in export markets as the Mazda 616 in sedan and, for some markets, coupé configurations.
 There was also a Mazda 618 briefly sold in the United States.

 An optional Mazda Wankel engine was offered and known as the Capella Rotary in Japan or the Mazda RX-2 for export.
 In addition to the 1.6, a Capella 1500 was added in October 1970.
 The Capella received a fairly thorough facelift in February 1974.
 This facelift included a restyled front end (lengthened by 110 mm) and a redesigned dashboard.
 This model received an optional 1.8-litre (1769 cc) engine for some markets and in Japan it was sold with the "AP" suffix, for "Anti-Pollution".
 The 1500 was no longer available.
 The facelift rotary version received the CB12S chassis code rather than S122A.

 In Japan, the installation of a rotary engine gave Japanese buyers a financial advantage when it came time to pay the annual road tax in that they bought a car that was more powerful than a traditional inline engine, but without having the penalty for having an engine in the higher 1.5-litre tax bracket.
 This was the only generation that had the rotary engine offered.